The Terracotta Warriors

 Ruling a newly unified China from 221 through to 207 BCE, Emperor Qin Shi Huang would oversee a multitude of substantial building projects during his lifetime.
 The construction of the earliest version of the Great Wall of China was one of the most notable.

 His most memorable project, however, was an immense monument to himself.
-Constructed near the ancient city of Xi’an, a colossal mausoleum is guarded by a life-sized army of more than 6,000 terracotta warriors.
+Constructed near the ancient city of Xi’an, a colossal mausoleum is guarded by more than 6,000 terracotta warriors.

-In addition to the clay army are archers, horses and chariots, all stationed in military formation near his tomb to protect the emperor in the afterlife.
+In addition to this life-sized, clay army, standing in unison are archers, horses and chariots, all in military formation near his tomb protecting the emperor in the afterlife.

 The effective but brutal rule of Emporer Qin Shi Huang